jaredx64/manta-engine/README.md

 ### I. Shader Language

 To seamlessly support multiple graphics backends without requiring duplicated shaders, Manta implements its own "common" shader language suffixed *.shader*.
-The *.shader* files are compiled/translated at build time into either .glsl or .hlsl (and eventually .metal) depending on the target graphics API.
+The *.shader* files are translated at build time into either .glsl or .hlsl (.metal WIP) depending on the target graphics API.

 The shader language also provides a seamless way to globally define vertex buffer layouts (vertex format structs) and constrant/structured buffers, as well as enables preprocessor directives (such as #include) within shader files.

-The generated output hlsl/glsl is placed in `projects/<project>/output/generated/shaders/`, along with associated graphics system boilerplate (for initializing vertex formats, buffers, etc.) in `projects/<project>/output/generated/gfx.generated.hpp`.
+The generated hlsl/glsl is placed in `projects/<project>/output/generated/shaders/`, along with associated graphics system boilerplate (for initializing vertex formats, buffers, etc.) in `projects/<project>/output/generated/gfx.generated.hpp`.

 Syntax highlighting and IntelliSense is possible by including `#include <shader_api.hpp>` at the top of a .shader file.
 This makes the file compatible with a typical C++ language server.
 The language API can also be referenced by looking at the contents of that header file.